John Mitchel: Lalor and the break with O'Connell

-Influence of Carlyle
+Admiration for Carlyle, and opposition to black and Jewish emancipation

 Duffy suggests that Mitchel had already been on a path that would see him break not only with O'Connell but also with Duffy himself and other Young Irelanders.
-Mitchel had fallen under the influence of Scottish essayist, historian and philosopher Thomas Carlyle, who was notorious for his antipathy toward liberal notions of enlightenment and progress.
+Mitchel had fallen under the influence of Scottish essayist, historian and philosopher Thomas Carlyle, a High Tory notorious for his antipathy toward liberal notions of enlightenment and progress.

 In the Nation of 10 January 1846, Mitchel reviewed Oliver Cromwell's Letters and Speeches (1845), a book by Carlyle that had been publicly condemned by O'Connell only two weeks prior.
-Despite Mitchel himself waxing indignant at Cromwell's conduct in Ireland, Carlyle was pleased: he believed Mitchel had conceded Cromwell's essential greatness.
+Despite Mitchel himself waxing indignant at Oliver Cromwell's conduct in Ireland, Carlyle was pleased: he believed Mitchel had conceded Cromwell's essential greatness.
 Mitchel had just published his own hagiography of the Ulster rebel chieftain Hugh O'Neill, which both Duffy and Davis had found excessively "Carlylean".
 Mitchel's book was a success: "an early incursion of Carlylean thought into the romantic construction of the Irish nation that was to dominate militant Irish politics for a century."
-It embraced views which Carlyle had espoused in On Heroes, Hero-Worship, & the Heroic in History (1841) and denounced British imperialism and suppression of Irish culture "in the name of Civilisation".
+It embraced views which Carlyle had espoused in On Heroes, Hero-Worship, & the Heroic in History (1841) and denounced British rule in Ireland, perceiving it to be suppressing Irish culture "in the name of Civilisation".

-When in May 1846 Mitchel first met Carlyle in a delegation with Duffy in London, he wrote to John Martin describing the Scotsman's presence as "royal, almost Godlike", and did so even while acknowledging Carlyle's unbending unionism.
+When in May 1846 Mitchel first met Carlyle in a delegation with Duffy in London, he wrote to John Martin describing the historian's presence as "royal, almost Godlike", and did so even while acknowledging Carlyle's unbending unionism.
+Hosted by Mitchel in September 1846 in Dublin, Carlyle recalled "a fine elastic-spirited young fellow" but upon whom Carlyle's own arguments "were thrown away".
+This might have been true with regard to the value of the union.
+But when Carlyle drew derogatory comparisons (as other commentators had done) between Irish cottiers and the allegedly-indolent descendants of enslaved Afro-Caribbeans, Mitchel's response was not to join O'Connell in proclaiming himself "the friend of liberty in every clime, class and colour" Rather, it was to insist on a racial distinction between the Irish and the "negro".
+This Duffy had discovered in 1847 when he conceded temporary editorship of the Nation to Mitchel.

-Hosted by Mitchel in September 1846 in Dublin, Carlyle recalled "a fine elastic-spirited young fellow, whom I grieved to see rushing to destruction ..., but upon whom all my persuasions were thrown away".
-Carlyle later said, when Mitchel was on trial, "Irish Mitchel, poor fellow… I told him he would most likely be hanged, but I told him, too, that they could not hang the immortal part of him."
+Duffy found that he had lent a journal, "recognised throughout the world as the mouthpiece of Irish rights", to "the monstrous task of applauding negro slavery and of denouncing the emancipation of the Jews," another of O'Connell's liberal causes against which Mitchel stood with Carlyle.
+It was not only that Mitchel claimed (as others had done) that Irish cottiers were treated worse than black slaves.
+Nor was it that Mitchel decried as inopportune O'Connell's harping upon "the vile union" in the United States "of republicanism and slavery".
+Duffy himself was fearful of the impact of O'Connell's vocal abolitionism upon American support and funding.
+It was that Mitchel argued (with Carlyle) that slavery was "the best state of existence for the negro".